How to Use a Magnifier:

 This covers all basic loupes and stand magnifiers.
 These have very small lenses and often require you to have your eye right up to the lens.
 If you're trying to view slides or inspect tiny marks on flat surface this is the range for you.

 Being very small, it's perfect for looking at your old slides and negatives.

 Stand magnifiers are helpful for reading books, magazines or stock pages and for some writing tasks.
 Because they rest on the page and don’t have to be held, they are ideal for those with tremors or for people who are not strong enough to hold a hand-held magnifier for any length of time.

 Video magnifiers are electronic magnification devices that are available in desk-top and hand-held designs and enable you to modify the image of the object being viewed.
 Text color (white letters on black background, for example), brightness and contrast can easily be adjusted to make the object or text easier to see.
 Video magnifiers provide many levels of magnification from 1.5x – 50x.
 The portable video magnifiers are small and light enough to be taken to school, computer labs, or senior centers.

 Ideal for reading menus, price tags, ingredients, thermostats, or prescription bottles.
 They are available in a wide variety of designs and magnifications.
 Many are illuminated to provide additional light.

-A loupe (pronounced 'loop' in this country) is a small folding or stand magnifier (from 12mm to 21mm diameter) of high magnification (usually about 10X) which folds into a case or is very small; these are used by jewellers for reading small marks and are often called jewellers' loupes.
+A loupe (pronounced 'loop' in English) is a small folding or stand magnifier (from 12mm to 21mm diameter) of high magnification (usually about 10X) which folds into a case or is very small; these are used by jewellers for reading small marks and are often called jewellers' loupes.

 Lighting makes a huge difference when the light is poor, such as in auction rooms and at night.
 Good lighting between the magnifier and the object increases clarity by reducing shadows and improving contrast, So if you suffer from poor or low vision, a lighted model is going to be a huge help to you.